 Now, my room and its bathing facilities were quite lovely.
-I had fun playing with the buttons on the automatic blinds, got plenty of work done with the free wifi and room service, and watched something on the big screen TV whille wishing we had that size at home.
+I had fun playing with the buttons on the automatic blinds, got plenty of work done with the free wifi and room service.
+I watched something on the big screen TV while wishing we had that size at home.

-But it’s not often I take a picture of myself in the bathroom and there was nothing about that bathroom that made me want to change my habits.
+But it’s not often I take a picture of myself in the bathroom.
+Although it was a perfectly lovely bathroom, there was nothing about this room that made me want to change my habits.

 Then I realized, I was in the wrong bathroom.

 Hotel Vandivort Bathroom Selfies

 Downstairs in the lower level are the public restrooms for guests at The Order and other special events in the hotel.
 Without realizing they would create a social media sensation, the designers installed just the right kind of lighting.
 Somehow everyone looks like they’ve been airbrushed and retouched for Cover Girl status.

 Except for me.
 I admit I was having a really bad hair day and was under pollen attack, so my nose was the color of Rudolph’s.
 I took a photo and although it was greatly improved over real life that day, it’s still not one to share with the world.